Sports medicine

 Sports Physician

 Rob has been a Sports Medicine doctor at the former SportsMed since 1989.
-He passed Specialist Sports Physician exams in 1994 and was the 1st in Canterbury to do so.
+He passed Specialist Sports Physician exams in 1994 and was the first in Canterbury to do so.
 SportsMed has been a training practice for over 20 years for Sports medicine registrars all of whom have passed.
 Dr. Campbell has been the training supervisor for the registrars for over 20 years and will continue to do so at Sports Clinic.

 Rob worked as the Crusaders and Canterbury rugby doctor for 5 years from 1997, as NZ Cricket doctor for 10 years and Coast to Coast Medical Director for 30+ years.